 Ask for Input

 B2B storytelling isn’t a one-way street.
 Buyers want to engage with your brand, and they want to be heard.
 So use social listening to ask buyers for input.
-Customers want you to ask for their input, and they love when a brand responds directly to their ideas or questions.
+Customers want you to ask for their information and love it when a brand responds directly to their ideas or questions.

 Fill in the Talent Gap

-If you’ve spent any time working on B2B storytelling, you know it’s not as simple as putting words on the page.
-Effective storytelling that communicates your company’s unique strengths while capturing your target audience requires talent, company knowledge, and time.
+If you’ve spent time working on B2B storytelling, you know it’s not as simple as putting words on the page.
+Compelling storytelling that communicates your company’s unique strengths while capturing your target audience requires talent, company knowledge, and time.

 Put together a professional, capable team to build a storyboard.
-Cohesive storytelling across your brand requires a team working together to make sure it gets done on time and in a unified, effective manner.
+Cohesive storytelling across your brand requires a team working together to ensure it gets done on time and in a unified, effective manner.

 Utilizing storytelling as part of your B2B marketing strategy engages your audience in a new way.
 Storytelling does more than sell; it fosters a meaningful connection with your buyer.
-And when you can meet a customer where they are, you develop long-term relationships that benefit you both.
+And when you can meet a customer where they are, you develop long-term relationships that benefit you.